michaelplaing/mr_rax/README.md

+# mr_rax: a fork of Rax to use as a CMake subproject and with some additional functions.

+The additions are to assist in wildcard pattern matching, especially for large trees.

+So far these are:

+- raxSeekChildren: Seek a key in order to get its immediate child keys.

+- raxNextChild: Return the next immediate child key of the key sought above.

 # Rax, an ANSI C radix tree implementation

 Rax is a radix tree implementation initially written to be used in a specific